Budget Campervan Conversion: How To Choose The Right Van

 As a guideline, we spent just AU$1600 on the van itself, and then a further AU$1400 on fitting it out.
 Once we factor in the new tyres and minor servicing we had done to ensure our time on the road will be as trouble-free as possible (fingers crossed), we’re looking at a total spend of AU$3700.
 If we were to rent a campervan for five months in Australia, we’d be looking at a minimum of AU$43 per day, which is just over AU$7000 total!
 That’s AU$7000 gone, never to be seen again, versus a potential retail value of AU$4-5000 for our own converted van.

-So, whilst I don’t claim to be an expert in vans or mechanics, hopefully, this guide has given you some basic considerations to think about when looking for your own van to convert.
-Coming next is a post on stripping and starting to fit out the interior of your new van.
+So, whilst I don’t claim to be an expert in vans or mechanics, hopefully, this guide has given you some basic considerations to think about when looking for a suitable van.
+Coming next is a post on stripping and starting to fit out the interior during the campervan conversion.
 Stay tuned and sign up to be notified when the next post goes live!